 Tuple records that are in the shared array or that are contained directly within a given glyph variation data table use 2.14 values to represent normalized coordinate values.
+See 7.2.2.1 for details.

-The glyphVariationData table array
+The GlyphVariationData table array

-The glyphVariationData table array follows the 'gvar' header and shared tuples array.
-Each glyphVariationData table describes the variation data for a single glyph in the font.
+The GlyphVariationData table array follows the 'gvar' header and shared tuples array.
+Each GlyphVariationData table describes the variation data for a single glyph in the font.

-The glyph variation data table is a specific form of the tuple variation store format.
+The glyph variation data table is a specific form of the tuple variation store format, described in 7.2.2.
 It is comprised of a header, followed by serialized data.

-Figure 7.9: High-level organization of glyphVariationData table
+Figure 7.9: High-level organization of GlyphVariationData table

 The variation data includes logical groupings of data that apply to different regions of the variation space – tuple variation data tables.
 These logical groupings are stored in two parts: a header, and serialized data.
 The glyph variation data header includes an array of tuple variation-data headers, each of which is associated with a particular portion of the serialized data.